-When the extension of the external parameter’s file name ends with “.ami”:

-a) only Usage In or Usage Info are allowed for parameters which are to be passed into models instantiated by the [External Model] or the [External Circuit] keywords

-When the extension of the external parameter’s file name does not end with “.ami”:
+The following rules apply to parameter trees located in parameter definition files whose file name extension is not “.ami”.

-a) the parameter tree must not contain the Reserved_Parameters branch but must contain the Model_Specific branch
+The parameter tree must not contain the Reserved_Parameters branch.

+The parameter tree must contain the Model_Specific branch.

-b) only Usage Info is allowed
+The parameter tree may only contain Usage Info parameters.

+The following rules must be observed when [External Model] parameters or converter parameters reference parameters located in external parameter definition files.

+Usage Info parameters may be referenced in any external parameter definition file with or without the “.ami” extension.

+Usage In parameters may be referenced in any parameter definition file whose file name extension is “.ami”.

+Usage Dep parameters may also be referenced in an AMI parameter definition file under the following conditions:

+the [External Model] keyword is located under a [Model] keyword which also contains an [Algorithmic Model] keyword,

+the [External Model]'s parameter and the [Algorithmic Model] keyword point to the same AMI parameter definition file,

+the AMI parameter definition file contains the parameter AMI_Resolve_Exists with a value of True.

+If all of these conditions are satisfied, the EDA tool must execute the AMI_Resolve function in the executable model defined by the [Algorithmic Model] keyword to resolve the value of any Usage Dep parameter before passing its value to the [External Model] (see Section 10.2.3).

-Note that in the case when a parameter is located in an .ami file and it is of Usage In, the parameter value will be passed into the AMI executable model but this does not mean that the same parameter couldn’t be used by other model(s) which are instantiated through [External Model] or [External Circuit].
+Note that in the case when a parameter is located in a .ami file and it is of Usage In, the parameter value will be passed into the AMI executable model but this does not mean that the same parameter couldn’t be used by other model(s) which are instantiated through [External Model] or [External Circuit].
+Converter_Parameters described in parameter trees cannot be of AMI Format Table, Gaussian, Dual-Dirac or DjRj.

 The EDA tool may provide additional means to the user to make assignments to Converter_Parameters.
 This may include the option to override the values provided in the .ibs file, or to allow the user to make selections for multi-valued parameters in the parameter tree.